 – CPC (cost per click) shows how much advertisers are bidding to get their ad shown on Google when that keyword is searched.

-Ok after filtering I am left with 79 keyword terms that fit this criteria.
+Ok after filtering I am left with 79 keyword terms that fit these criteria.
 From here we can just start checking difficulty for these keywords but I like to go 1 step further.
-Im going to filter out keywords with less than 3 words in the phrase.
+I’m going to filter out keywords with less than 3 words in the phrase.
 Why is this?
-I prefer to target long tail keywords.
-1 or 2 word keyword phrases are usually tougher to rank and I feel longer keyword phrases give me a better shot at getting on the first page.
-Ok now lets take a look.
+I prefer to target long-tail keywords.
+1 or 2-word keyword phrases are usually tougher to rank and I feel longer keyword phrases give me a better shot at getting on the first page.
+Ok now let’s take a look.

 Look at that.. a bunch of greens!
-Thats what I like to see.
+That’s what I like to see.
 So lets filter 1 more time.
 And filter out all keywords that have a difficulty score higher than 35.
 Why 35?
-Well normally I’d do 40 since anything under 40 is green.
-I’ve chosen 35 because we have a good amount of green keywords here and I want to target the easiest ones.
-For other searches with less green keywords 40 would probably be my filter number instead.
+Well, normally I’d do 40 since anything under 40 is green.
+I’ve chosen 35 because we have plenty of green keywords here and I want to target the easiest ones.
+For other searches with less green keywords, 40 would probably be my filter number instead (Click on the link to read more about our competition levels and what type of keywords may be best to target for your site).
 Now I’m going to filter and then sort by the easiest ones.

 For more tutorials check out the tutorials page Keysearch Tutorials